titustesche/synthia-framework/README.md

 from now on.
 I think another big problem is the initial prompt, since I have absolutely no idea how to prompt an LLM the right way.

+A small update regarding the testing aspect, I have now started using qwen2.5:14b and it works so much better, if you find any other Model that works well, please let me know.

 And now, enjoy getting this to work :)

 ## 1 Description